cryptoassetlab/cryptoassetlab.github.io/README.md

 The CryptoAssetLab is
-a scientific and technologic center about crypto-assets, bitcoin _in primis_, as investment opportunity, technological innovation, and regulatory challenge.
+a scientific and technologic center about crypto-assets (bitcoin _in primis_) as investment opportunity, technological innovation, and regulatory challenge.
-We also pay attention to the innovations in cryptography and blockchain technology, their relevance for privacy and possible broader applications
+We also pay attention to the innovations in cryptography and blockchain technology, because of their relevance for privacy and possible broader applications
 (timestamping _in primis_, see
 [OpenTimestamps](http://www.opentimestamps.org)).